 Note: TOAKS and Snow Peak sell lids separately for their mugs.
 We did not have the specific lids from those manufacturers, but used a lid that fit closely, so these tests are an approximation.
 Since the Sea to Summit X-Mug does not have a compatible lid, we omitted it from the “with lid” test.

 Heat Conduction Test

 In this test, we wanted to know how much heat you could feel through the walls of the mug.
 We filled each mug with boiling water, held it for 30 seconds (if we could!) and ranked them from 1 (almost no heat) to 10 (too hot to hold).

-We brought these mugs camping in the southwest desert and backpacking in Utah’s Wasatch Mountains to test them out in various conditions.
+We brought these mugs camping in the southwest desert and backpacking in Utah’s Wasatch Mountains to test them out in various conditions and with our backpacking coffee makers.
 We also used them as much as we could in our daily lives over the course of four weeks.